Small for Gestational Age

 - Problems with the placenta, such as placental abruption or placenta previa

-- Not taking folic acid supplements during pregnancy
+- Poor nutrition and not taking folic acid

-- Chronic medical conditions, such as kidney failure , gestational diabetes , asthma , systemic lupus erythematosus , celiac disease , or anemia
+- Long term medical problems, such as kidney failure , gestational diabetes , asthma , systemic lupus erythematosus , celiac disease , or anemia

 - Certain infections